Japan Chair | House of Finn Juhl

 The Japanese Connection

-The sublime simplicity of the chair is a far cry from his earlier furniture designs and is inspired by traditional Japanese building techniques.
-The solid horizontal backrest, resting on the slightly tapered legs, is a reference to a Japanese temple door.
-The backrest ends in a circular recess, adding an optically refined impression with great effect - a characteristic which is very typical of Finn Juhl, who famously said that the deviation is in the detail.
+The sublime simplicity of the chair is a far cry from Finn Juhl's earlier furniture designs and is inspired by traditional Japanese building techniques.
+The solid horizontal backrest, resting on slightly tapered legs, references a Japanese temple door.
+The backrest ends in a circular recess, adding an optically refined impression with great effect - a characteristic that is very typical of Finn Juhl, who famously said that the deviation is in the detail.

 The Japan Chair in walnut with 'Rami' upholstery in the colour '6810'.